ChThH/St_Theodora_Study/index.md

 ---

 ## About
-These are material for the St Theodora Study at Holy Resurrection Orthodox Church in Tucson.
+These are materials for the St Theodora Study at Holy Resurrection Orthodox Church in Tucson.

 Materials are added within a few days of the lesson.

 ## News
 This is a new page, still in process

-## Outline and links

-Beginning to Pray by Metropolitan Anthony Bloom | Date
+## Beginning to Pray by Metropolitan Anthony Bloom

+Files | Date
 ---|---
 Introduction and overview | 2024-02-11

-A quick request, if you find any errors please notify the project owner.

 ## Other links
 The Divine Liturgy Series